About Us

 Staff Athletic Trainer

-Nina Walker, MA, ATC, LAT, has been a staff athletic trainer at Carolina since 2006.
+Nina Walker, MA, ATC, LAT, is a staff athletic trainer at Carolina.
 Her primary clinical responsibilities are with the men's lacrosse and men’s and women’s cross country/distance teams.
 She also serves as a clinical instructor for the UNC graduate and undergraduate athletic training programs.
 She is the director of the undergraduate observer program and currently lectures on topics related to manual therapy, electronic medical records and biofeedback.

 Latoya Taylor